I wish I was on the receiving end of this adorable DIY Valentine’s Day treat bag and card combo!

-In elementary school, I was the weird kid who brought homemade Valentine's Day cards to school while everyone else doled out Ninja Turtle emblazoned missives.
-Frankly, I don't remember much about those years, but I do remember sitting at the kitchen table with my Mom, making those cards.
-Hubby and I both have such strange work schedules that days of the week, and especially special occasions, often pass us in a blur, but this year I remembered about Valentine's Day and whipped up something cute for our niece and nephew: homemade Valentine's Day cards + goody bags in one!
+In elementary school, I was the weird kid who brought homemade Valentine’s Day cards to school while everyone else doled out Ninja Turtle emblazoned missives.
+Frankly, I don’t remember much about those years, but I do remember sitting at the kitchen table with my Mom, making those cards.
+Those memories making things really stuck – and probably shaped why I’m such an avid DIYers now!
+Hubby and I both have such strange work schedules that days of the week, and especially special occasions, often pass us in a blur, but this year I remembered about Valentine’s Day and whipped up something cute for our niece and nephew: homemade DIY Valentine’s Day treat bag and card in one!

 Adorable right?
-These easy Valentine's Day card come stuffed with candy so I'm sure they will be a hit!
-I don't think a tutorial is really necessary, but I'll outline the steps and supplies below just in case - you're at least going to want to know about the insanely cute, pint-sized Dolly Mix I used...
+These easy Valentine’s Day card come stuffed with candy so I’m sure they will be a hit!
+I don’t think a tutorial for this DIY Valentine’s Day treat bag is really necessary, but I’ll outline the steps and supplies below just in case – you’ll at least going to want to know about the insanely cute, pint-sized Dolly Mix I used…

 - Clear treat bags

 - Ribbon (this polka dot one is adorable!)

 - Acrylic/craft paint (I used pale pink and gold)